DUDEbehindDUDE/neoforge-tier-tweaks/README.md

 creators.
 It supports the following mods:

 - The Aether
+- Deep Aether
 - The Twilight Forest
 - The Undergarden

-All 3 of these are currently hard dependencies because this was primarily developed for my modpack (so I didn't put much effort into this mod); however, if there is enough demand I may expand this to more mods and code this more better (TM).
+All 4 of these are currently hard dependencies because this was primarily developed for my modpack (so I didn't put much effort into this mod); however, if there is enough demand I may expand this to more mods and code this more better (TM).

 ## 🛠️ Configuration